RealYusufIsmail/YusufIsmails-Discord-core/README.md

 # YusufIsmail's-Discord-core
-All the core JDA classes for my bots
+All the core JDA classes for my bots and for others.